top of page

 Geographic

-Select Geographic routing to direct users to specific endpoints (Azure, External, or Nested) based on where their DNS queries originate from geographically.
-With this routing method, it enables you to be in compliance with scenarios such as data sovereignty mandates, localization of content & user experience and measuring traffic from different regions.
+Select Geographic routing to direct users to specific endpoints (Azure, External, or Nested) based on where their DNS queries originate geographically.
+This routing method enables you to be in compliance with scenarios such as data sovereignty mandates, localization of content & user experience and measuring traffic from different regions.

 Multivalue